ArthurBeaulieu/OstrichRemover/README.md

 `# pip install -r requierements.txt`

-When all requierements are installed, you can launch *MzkOstrichRemover* in two modes :
+When all requierements are installed, you can launch *MzkOstrichRemover* in three modes :

 ### Scan (`-s` or `--scan`)